fosterushka/fosterushka/README.md

 I'm , a passionate self-taught fullstack web and mobile developer.

-- 👨‍💻 I’m currently working for a company
 - 🗑️ Web is too overloaded with a garbage, and i hate web developers cuz they overuse and make ting complicated.
 - 📚 Brevity is the soul of wit, write code readable and maintanable !
 - 🧑🏻‍🔬 I love to contribute to open source